noedig101/APSkeleton/README.md

 ## Ok Im using branches but what the heck is merging?

 Merging is just combining the branches into one.
 The simplest way is after you do your final git push, if you go to the github website on your repo and refresh, you should see a new button that says compare & merge.
 Go ahead and click that and youll see how youre new branch compares to the one youre merging into.
 If youre good with those changes then click merge.
 If youre working with someone else, then you can use this to show them what changes youre making and they can double check your work.
+There can be a bunch of complications with merging (if you keep programming you will eventually encounter the horrors that some merge conflicts can bring) so if you are still struggling with understanding feel free to reach out!